What is Windows Sandbox and How to Use it?

 To enable this feature, do follow the following steps.
 At first, search for “Turn Windows features on or off” in the Cortana search box or Taskbar search box.
 After opening, you should find a small window named Windows Features.
 Scroll down in the list and find out “Windows Sandbox.”
 You have to make a tick in the respective checkbox.

-After clicking the OK button, it will take a couple of moments to install and enable this functionality in your system.
+After clicking the OK button, it will take several moments to install and enable this functionality in your system.
 After that, it will ask you to restart your computer.
 Following the restart, you can search box Windows Sandbox in the Start Menu, or you can find the same out in the Start Menu.

 It takes hardly 10-15 seconds to open the Window.
-After opening, you can find something like this-
+After opening, you can find a screen like this-

 As this is a fully functional Windows 10 installation, you can do whatever you want.
 However, it doesn’t come with all the stock apps of Windows 10.
 Also, some of the features are not available in this virtual installation as well.

 That’s all!
 Now you can use it to install apps and do other tasks.
-If you are a Windows Insider user, you can use it right away.
+If you are a Windows Insider user, you can use it immediately.
 However, if you are a stable release user, you can get this feature in the next feature update.